5 tips to stay motivated as the weather gets colder

 4. Set a goal

-Registering for a spring or summer event, such as a 10k or a half marathon or even booking a summer holiday is a sure-fire way to keep the motivation alive and you can measure your progress along the way with our Baseline Fitness Blood Test.
+Registering for a spring or summer event, such as a 10k or a half marathon or even booking a summer holiday is a surefire way to keep the motivation alive.

 5. Eat well

-The best way to monitor your fitness progress through the winter months is with a simple blood test.
-Our Baseline Fitness Check is a simple at-home finger prick test to help measure your fitness starting point and track improvements as you make gains.
-Our Advanced Fitness Check takes a more detailed look at the key markers which can help you optimise your training and performance including sports hormones and nutrition.
+A good way to monitor your fitness progress through the winter is with a simple blood test.
+Our Advanced Fitness Blood Test takes a more detailed look at the key markers which can help you optimise your training and performance including sports hormones and nutrition.